2026: The Six Trends Redefining the Regenerative Home

 Air

 More homeowners are prioritizing indoor air quality because they can feel the difference day to day.
-Ventilation systems like energy recovery ventilators (ERVs) and heat recovery ventilators (HRVs) are showing up more often in high-performance builds because they quietly bring in fresh air and exhaust stale air without wasting heat.
+Ventilation systems like energy recovery ventilators (ERVs) and heat recovery ventilators (HRVs) are showing up more often because they quietly bring in fresh air and exhaust stale air without wasting heat.

 And as wildfire smoke becomes a near-yearly event in many regions, homeowners want a sanctuary where they can breathe easily even when the air outside is hazardous.